 Why the Start of the Day Feels Sensitive

-After a night of rest, the body is transitioning from sleep into wakefulness.
+After a night of rest, the body transitions from sleep into wakefulness.
 This shift involves changes in circulation, alertness, and nervous system activity.

 Many health organizations describe this transition as a time when the body responds strongly to environmental cues — such as light, movement, hydration, and stimulation.